ericaraujophd/25fa-cs112/content/week00/proj00.md

 ## Objectives

-- Practice creating variables, printing values, printing locations of variables, and so on.
+Practice creating variables, printing values, printing locations of variables, and so on.

-## Step 1.
-Setup
+## 1. Setup

 1. Click on this assignment invitation and then ["Accept this assignment"](https://classroom.github.com/a/K17ETY7L).
    - Wait a few seconds and refresh the page.
 Refresh until the page says "You're ready to go!".